marcelblijleven/wdio-safaridriver/README.md

 # wdio-safaridriver
-POC for wdio with safaridriver
+POC for wdio with Safari driver

 ## Setup
 ### Safari driver
-Make sure you have safaridriver by running the following command
+Make sure you have Safari driver by running the following command
 ```bash
 /usr/bin/safaridriver --version
 ```